preciousdamisa/whatspool-backend/README.md

 TODO:

-- Add the phone to transfer doc to enable finding users easily.
 - Only get a question if its time for quiz.
 Requires changes to how error is handled in the quiz page in the frontend.
 - Add the history feature.